xmtp/xmtp-react-native-old/README.md

 Use `xmtp-react-native` to build with XMTP to send messages between blockchain accounts, including DMs, notifications, announcements, and more.

+> **Important:**
-This SDK is in **Pre Preview** status and ready for you to start experiment with.
+> This SDK is in **Pre-Preview** status and ready for you to start experimenting with.
+>

-However, we do **not** recommend using Pre Preview software in production apps.
-Software in this status going to change as we iterate on features and feedback.
+> However, we do **not** recommend using Pre-Preview software in production apps.
+Software in this status will change as we iterate on features and feedback.
+>

-Specifically, this SDK only supports basic Android text messaging.
-We're still working to support iOS and to support content types beyond text.
+> **Specifically, this SDK currently supports Android plain text messaging only.** We're still working to support iOS and content types beyond plain text.

 To keep up with the latest SDK developments, see the [Issues tab](https://github.com/xmtp/xmtp-react-native/issues) in this repo.